The gun for this review was provided by the Kentucky Gun Company.

 AT 25 yards, the most accurate round, for once, was not the Double Tap.
 That 200gr FMJ Flat Point round shot a 2¼” group, plenty good for any game in the Texas Hill country out to 50 yards, maybe more.
 The Hornady 180gr XTP round shot a 2½” group and Hornady 175gr Critical Duty round scored a 2¾” group.
 The best of the bunch: a 2″ group using HPR’s 180gr JHP.
 Of all of those, I’d stick with the Double Tap flat point round for hunting, purely for penetration.
 But as none of these groups were shot from a bench, any of those rounds are good enough for hunting.

 Ever wonder why Pennsylvania long rifles had such long barrels?
 It’s a lot easier to aim precisely when you have more than three feet of distance between your sights.
 The same principle applies here.
-That G40 MOS’ 6-inch slide buys you a lot of real estate between the sights.
-In fact, the G40 MOS is a full 8.9″ from the front sight to the back – more than two inches longer than the G20.
+That G40 MOS’ 6-inch barrel buys you a lot of real estate between the sights.
+In fact, the G40 MOS has a full 8.9″ overall length – more than two inches longer than the G20.
+That’s a lot of sight radius.
 Plus, all that weight up front soaks up recoil in an otherwise not-so-heavy gun.

 At 50 yards, shooting off a bag on my truck’s hood, I didn’t do so well.
 I shot the G40 MOS on two different days, and this was the second day.
 The best I could muster: 50 percent on a 6” target.
 That’s not good, but considering how well it did at 25 yards, I’m guessing it was user error.
 My better groups were sub 3” at 25 yards, so I would have thought more would be in the target zone at 50 yards.
 What can I say, some days the bear eats you.

-What disqualified the FNX-Tactical from the truck gun contest – my search for a gun that can ethically harvest game and conceal carry around town – is also a problem for the G40.
+What disqualified the FNX-Tactical from the truck gun contest – my search for a gun that can ethically harvest game and will work for concealed carry around town – is also a problem for the G40.
 On a 1911, a 6” slide looks long.
 On this GLOCK, it looks like a harpoon over the trigger guard.
 The large frame is already hard to conceal; that runway-length slide makes it almost impossible.
 Almost.

 I do a bit of leatherwork and I mocked up a few holsters for the G40 MOS.
 With a light jacket and the right cant, the 10mm GLOCK is reasonably concealable.
 But – hidden like that, I’d never be able to draw it when seated.
 And not quickly from any position.
 That doesn’t detract from how well the gun performed, but it does put it does make it questionable as a truck gun contestant.